Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Preparation (~2.5 hours)**

-The process of compiling generated C++ programs to executable uses half of the CPU cores (both physical and logical) by default.
-If you only have 32GB memory, limiting the the number of parallel `g++` instances no more than 8 is a good choice.
-If you still experience out-of-memory in Docker, please try to decrease the number of CPU cores.
-With more memory, you may increase the number of parallel `g++` instances.

 To compile Coreutils benchmarks with GenSym, we first need to generate the C++ code and the executables by running:
 ```